oap-project/gazelle_plugin/oap-cache/oap/docs/Advanced-Configuration.md

 ```
 # for parquet file format, disable binary cache
 spark.sql.oap.parquet.binary.cache.enabled             false
 # for parquet file format, enable ColumnVector cache
-spark.sql.oap.parquet.data.cache.enable         true
+spark.sql.oap.parquet.data.cache.enabled               true
 ```

-### Large Scale and Heterogeneous cluster support
+## Large Scale and Heterogeneous Cluster Support

 ***NOTE:*** Only works with `external cache`

-OAP influences Spark to schedule tasks according cache locality info.
-These info could be of large amount in a ***large scale cluster*** and how to schedule tasks in a ***heterogeneous cluster*** (some nodes with Optane?
-DC Persistent Memory, some without) could also be challenging.
+OAP influences Spark to schedule tasks according to cache locality info.
+This info could be of large amount in a ***large scale cluster***, and how to schedule tasks in a ***heterogeneous cluster*** (some nodes with PMem, some without) could also be challenging.

 We introduce an external DB to store cache locality info.
-If there's no cache available, spark will fallback to schedule respecting HDFS locality.
+If there's no cache available, Spark will fall back to schedule respecting HDFS locality.
-Currently we support [Redis]("https://redis.io/") as external DB service.
-Please [download and launch a redis-server]("https://redis.io/download") before running spark with OAP.
+Currently we support [Redis](https://redis.io/) as external DB service.
+Please [download and launch a redis-server](https://redis.io/download) before running Spark with OAP.

-Please add following configuration to `spark-defaults.conf`.
+Please add the following configurations to `spark-defaults.conf`.
 ```
-spark.sql.oap.external.cache.metaDB.enable             true
+spark.sql.oap.external.cache.metaDB.enabled            true
 # Redis-server address
 spark.sql.oap.external.cache.metaDB.address            10.1.2.12
 spark.sql.oap.external.cache.metaDB.impl               org.apache.spark.sql.execution.datasources.RedisClient